Within the broad frame of political inclusion, incorporation, and democracy, I am currently pursuing three lines of research.

-“Cleavages, Motivation Alignment, and Woman Suffrage in Latin America” (revise and resubmit).
+“Cleavages, Motivation Alignment, and Women’s Suffrage in Latin America” (revise and resubmit).

 “Gender, Ethnicity, Class, and the Breadth of Suffrage in Chile and Peru: Perspectives Among Suffragists” (under review).

 “Democratization and Inclusion: What Women’s Participation Tells Us About the Second Wave of Democracy,” presented at Oxford’s The Second Short Wave of Democratisation in Latin America Conference, June 2021.

 2) Religion and politics